droppedasbaby/godash/README.md

 - [ ] HashableMap
     - [ ] FromHashableMap
     - [ ] ToHashableMap
-    - [ ] Add - Modifies original DS, does not return a new on
+    - [ ] Add - Modifies original DS, does not return a new one
     - [ ] AddAll - Modifies original DS, does not return a new one
     - [ ] Remove - Modifies original DS, does not return a new one
     - [ ] RemoveAll - Modifies original DS, does not return a new one